 - Since operating conditions may vary considerably, it is difficult to give a definite interval for checking the injection pump.
 But as a rule, pump settings, maximum speed, idle speed and exhaust smoke should be checked after every 2500 hours of operation.
-Service of the fuel injection pump should only be done if checks indicate pump malfunction. - Black smoke can be an indication of pump malfunction.
+Service of the fuel injection pump should only be done if checks indicate pump malfunction. - 2.
+Black smoke can be an indication of pump malfunction.
 Before servicing the pump, check other possible causes: - a.
 Check cleanliness of air filter. - b.
 Check valve clearances. - c.
-Clean and check injectors. - Any repair which involves disassembly of the injection pump must be carried out by specially trained mechanics with the proper tools and test equipment.
+Clean and check injectors. - 3.
+Any repair which involves disassembly of the injection pump must be performed ONLY by an authorized dealer.
+Disassembly by non-authorized personnel may void the warranty.